oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       -  Privileged Host Credentials as ***ROOT***
       -  SYSDBA Database Credentials as ***SYS_SALES***

+      Under Options, we can use default value /tmp for Working Directory.
+This is the location where log files will be created.

       Select ***Next***.

 6. We can validate our entries (CDB details, log file location, credentials) provided in previous page and validate the desired operation.
 Validation acts as a precheck before we submit the main operation.
 Click on ***Validate***.
 This will open a new screen with two validation modes - Quick and Full.
 We can select either of these.
 Full validation mode submits a deployment procedure.
 In this case choose ***Quick validation mode***